openharmony/docs/en/application-dev/reference/apis/js-apis-system-sensor.md

 ```

 > **NOTE**
-> To reduce performance overhead, you are advised to unsubscribe from the sensor data in the **onDestory** callback.
+> To reduce performance overhead, you are advised to unsubscribe from the sensor data in the **onDestroy** callback.

 ## sensor.unsubscribeAccelerometer